 Supervision

 Companies subject to CSRD must submit their sustainability report to the competent authority in their EU member state.
-Each member state’s authority is responsible for supervising compliance and enforcing reporting obligations — imposing sanctions or corrective measures on non-compliant companies.
-Authorities also cooperate across member states and with third-country regulators to ensure consistent application of CSRD requirements, particularly for non-EU parent companies with EU subsidiaries.
+Consequently, each member state’s authority is responsible for supervising compliance and enforcing reporting obligations.
+This includes imposing sanctions or corrective measures on non-compliant companies.
+Furthermore, authorities cooperate across member states and with third-country regulators to ensure consistent application of CSRD requirements.
+This is particularly important for non-EU parent companies with EU subsidiaries.

 Navigating CSRD Compliance